 The Task Force will incorporate current best practices and a set of new recommendations for inclusion in the ATIS SIP Protocol Profile specification to facilitate interoperability across all industry segments of the Video services/platforms.

-1.2 STIR
+1.2 Anti-Spoofing Caller Validation Solutions

-The task force will develop a recommendation to facilitate the STIR message flows (new message bodies, new headers, etc.,) into the ATIS SIP Protocol Profile specification.
+The task force will develop a recommendation to facilitate anti-spoofing caller-ID validation solutions (new message bodies, new headers, etc.,) into the ATIS SIP Protocol Profile specification.
 The protocol profile will address the following:

 Protocol(s) used in the profile.
 If extensions or restrictions to the base protocol are recommended, these will be identified as well.

-Example (not reference) call flows identifying where the STIR message flow fits into the call flows.
+Example (not reference) call flows identifying where the message flow fits into the call flows.

 1.3 Enhanced CNAM: